tree-sitter/tree-sitter/docs/section-6-contributing.md

 cd tree-sitter
 ```

-Build the WASM library.
-We do this first because it gets embedded in the CLI to enable the `web-ui` command.
+To use the `web-ui` command, you'll need to build the WASM library.
 If you have emscripten installed, this will use your `emcc` compiler.
 Otherwise, it will use Docker:

 ```sh
 ./script/build-wasm